Shamshi-Adad I: Family

-King Dadusha of Eshnunna (fl. c.
-1800 BC – c.
-1779 BC), made an alliance with Shamshi-Adad I to conquer the area between the two Zab rivers c.
-1781 BC.
-This military campaign of joint forces was commemorated on a victory stele which states that Dadusha gave the lands to Shamshi-Adad I. Shamshi-Adad I later turned against Dadusha by attacking cities including Shaduppum, Nerebtum and Andarig.
-On inscriptions Shamshi-Adad I boasts of erecting triumphal stelae on the coast of the Mediterranean Sea, but these probably represent short expeditions rather than any attempts at conquest.
-His campaigns were meticulously planned, and his army knew all the classic methods of siegecraft, such as encircling ramparts and battering rams.
-The 5th year name of Dadusha's son and successor, Ibal-pi-el II records the death of Shamshi-Adad.

-Family
+Children

-While Ishme-Dagan I was probably a competent ruler, his brother Yasmah-Adad appears to have been a man of weak character; something the disappointed father (Shamshi-Adad I) was not above mentioning:
+While Shamshi-Adad I's son Ishme-Dagan I was probably a competent ruler, his son Yasmah-Adad appears to have been a man of weak character; something Shamshi-Adad I was not above mentioning:

 "Are you a child, not a man, have you no beard on your chin?"

 Shamshi-Adad I wrote in another letter:

 "While here your brother is victorious, down there you lie about among the women."

 Shamshi-Adad I clearly kept a firm control on the actions of his sons, as shown in his many letters to them.
 At one point he arranged a political marriage between Yasmah-Adad to Beltum, the princess of his ally in Qatna.
 Yasmah-Adad already had a leading wife and had put Beltum in a secondary position of power.
 Shamshi-Adad I did not approve and forced his son to keep Beltum in the palace in a leading position.

 Shamshi-Adad I sent a letter on a tablet to Ishi-Addu (Beltum's father, the King of Qatna) in which he discussed their alliance, the attacks of their enemies, and the successful marriage between their children.
 In it Shamshi-Adad I wrote:

 "I heard that you gladly dispatched my daughter-in-law on a safe way back to me, that you treated my servants when they stayed with you well, and that they were not hindered at all.
 My heart is very happy."

 Reign

 Shamshi-Adad I was a great organizer and he kept firm controls on all matters of state, from high policy down to the appointing of officials and the dispatching of provisions.
 Spies and propaganda were often used to win over rival cities.
 He allowed conquered territories to maintain some of their earlier practices.
 In Nineveh he used state resources to rebuild the Ishtar temple.
 The local rulers of the city Qattara maintained authority (but became vassals) when they were incorporated into the Kingdom of Upper Mesopotamia.
-User of these Assyrian Eponym dating system was enforced throughout the Kingdom of Upper Mesopotamia in cities such as: Mari, Tuttul, Terqa, and the capital city Šubat-Enlil.
+Use of these Eponym dating system was enforced throughout Assyria in cities such as: Mari, Tuttul, Terqa, and the capital city Šubat-Enlil.